 United Way of Greater Los Angeles, Home For Good

-United Way of Greater Los Angeles works to permanently break the cycle of poverty for our most vulnerable neighbors: families, children, veterans and the homeless.
+United Way of Greater Los Angeles works to permanently break the cycle of poverty for our most vulnerable neighbors in LA County.

 Our Home For Good initiative was launched in 2010 by the United Way and the LA Area Chamber of Commerce as an action plan to end homelessness, starting with Veterans and chronically homeless individuals.
 This effort has grown into a cross-sector collaboration of more thatn 300 organizations working on long-term solutions to homelessness.
 Our current efforts are centered around the following initiatives: Home For Good Funders Collaborative and the Coordinated Entry System.